Exhibitions

 Exhibitions set a challenge for me too explore the theme, to research topics relates to it, and to generate designs that inspire the connections I make with the theme.
 They also give me the opportunity to explore new techniques to incorporate into the design, and this includes types of glass, styles of painting, the use of technology and methods of displaying the finished piece.

-Exhibition panels give potential clients the opportunity to see my versatility in my approach to design, the execution of my making and how contemporary the overall piece can be.
-This can inspire a client with regards to them developing their thoughts and their options.
+Exhibition panels give potential clients the opportunity to see the versatility in my approach to design, the execution of my making and how contemporary the overall piece can be.
+This can inspire a client.

 I hope the images on this page inspire you to contact me and start the commissioning process.